 top of page

-The pilot led by Kevin Hillstrom demonstrated a CRS can work effectively for our club.
+After the pilot led by Kevin Hillstrom demonstrated a CRS can work effectively for our club, we implemented a Computerized Rating System (CRS) in September 2023.

 1 Why a CRS?